tbrowder/RakuFinance/README.md

-# YahooFinance
+# RakuFinance
-Provides routines to calculate mutual fund basis from historical data from Yahoo Finance
+Provides routines to calculate a user's mutual fund basis from historical data from Yahoo Finance

 ## THIS IS A WORK IN PROGRESS